Active Users in All 50 States

 BerniePortal continued to experience rapid growth in 2017, and in 2018 its revenues even grew to be larger than the revenues of Bernard Benefits, which continues to be a thriving firm in its own right.

 2018 marked ten years since the first line of code was written for BerniePortal.
 We certainly had a lot to celebrate, and we did when BerniePortal’s marketing team surprised Alex with an “It takes 10 years” party.
 A wonderful gesture and also a sign of how much Alex had talked with the team about Joel’s 10-year prediction during those many years when BerniePortal was not producing much revenue at all.

 This was a good day.
 Even though Alex and Joel have never met, Alex reached out to Joel to thank him, including pictures from the party.
 Joel responded, incredibly gracious.
 What a time to be alive.

 While the ten year milestone was a great achievement, there is still a lot for BerniePortal to accomplish.
 Since 2018, we’ve continued to work hard to celebrate and support the HR pros who keep small businesses going and growing—and in ways even beyond the new features and improvements we’re always making to BerniePortal.

 In 2019, for example, we launched BernieU featuring free continuing education courses for HR that are accredited by both SHRM and HRCI.

-And now in 2021, we’re excited to host our HR customers and the benefit brokers who support them at our users conference, Weekdays with Bernie, with both in-person and virtual options to network and learn best practices for helping to keep their organizations going and growing!
+In 2021, we hosted our HR clients and the benefit brokers who support them at our annual users conference, Weekdays with Bernie, with both in-person and virtual options to network and learn best practices for helping to keep their organizations going and growing!